Universal Psychology Postdoctoral Directory

 • Endocrinology / Diabetes

-While primarily a clinical training program, the fellowship also provides training in scholarly, QI, research, and program development activities.
-Fellows participate in a comprehensive set of didactic programming within the department that covers foundational as well as innovative topics, including but not limited to clinical intervention, DEI, professional issues, case conference, supervision, and QI/research.
+In addition to robust clinical training, the fellowship also provides training in scholarly, QI, research, and program development activities.
+Fellows participate in a comprehensive set of didactic programming within the department that covers foundational as well as innovative topics, including but not limited to clinical intervention, ethical issues, professional issues, case conference, supervision, DEI-B, and QI/research.
 Fellows are valued members of the Department of Psychology as well as the medical teams with whom they work.

 Our department serves inpatient and outpatient services to a diverse population of families from urban and rural settings, range of SES, range of ethnic diversity, ages (newborn-young adult), referral concern, and disease presentation.
-There are 3 locations where psychology provides care to patients and families (SLCH Main Hospital, SLCH Specialty Care Center West County, and SLCH Specialty Care Center South County).
+There are 3 locations where psychology provides care to patients and families, including SLCH Main Hospital and two nearby outpatient specialty care centers.
 Psychology fellows may work at more than one location dependent upon their clinical rotations.

 Salary/Benefits: The position offers an annual stipend of $54,000.
 As a full-time employee, fellows are eligible for benefits including medical, dental, vision, short term disability, 401k participation and match, and life insurance options.
 Fellows are eligible for a total of 23 days of paid time off and 3 conference days.
 Fellows will be given funding towards professional development expenses including provisional licensure feeds.